OpenOCL/OpenOCL/README.md

 * airborne wind energy: https://openawe.github.io/
 * robotics: https://github.com/jkoendev/openocl_models (very experimental)

-## Publications
+## Citing and publications

-Please [cite us](https://openocl.org/publications/) if you use OpenOCL in your scientific work.
+Please [cite us](https://openocl.org/publications/) and consider giving us a star on github if you use OpenOCL in your (scientific) work.

 ## Legal notice